builtinnya/sevabot-plugins/README.markdown

 ## Installation

-Before installing the plugins, make sure you have installed the latest *development* version of [Sevabot].
+Before installing the plugins, make sure you have installed [Sevabot] 1.2 or higher.
 To install the plugins, clone this repository and:

 ``` bash